jcolag/entropy-arbitrage/2026-03-29-software-crisis.md

 ## Definitions

-Back when I went to school, we didn't explicitly talk about it often, but every topic had a common undercurrent[^gvfBvL], that we needed to plan and organize to forestall the [Software Crisis](https://en.wikipedia.org/wiki/Software_crisis), and we needed to design new tools to eliminate it.
+Back when I went to school, we didn't explicitly talk about it often, but every topic had a common undercurrent[^gvfBvL], that we needed to plan and organize to forestall the {% wiki Software_crisis|Software Crisis|en %}, and we needed to design new tools to eliminate it.
 You can read Wikipedia's attempt to distill decades of public conversation and research into a handful of paragraphs, but three items stand out in what they refer to in the past tense.

 [^gvfBvL]:  Apart from the undercurrent that every class covers extremely similar ground.
 Ideally, each class should reinforce and build on the prior classes, but a cynic could see every class as little more than applications for the handful of core data structures, stacks, queues, lists, trees, hash tables, and so forth.